tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 ## Constrained Devices and IoT Environments

-Constrained environments, such as IoT devices, present unique challenges for PQC deployment.
-A broad set of challenges and potential mitigations are described in {{!I-D.ietf-pquip-pqc-hsm-constrained}}, which analyzes PQC deployment in resource-constrained devices including IoT devices and lightweight HSMs.
+Constrained environments, such as IoT devices, present unique challenges for PQC deployment due to limited processing, memory, and bandwidth.
+Guidance is provided in {{!I-D.ietf-pquip-pqc-hsm-constrained}}, including the use of seeds for efficient key generation, PQC-protected firmware updates, and other techniques for enabling PQC in lightweight HSMs and resource-constrained devices.

 # Transition Considerations

-A deployment will typically adopt one of three models, PQC-only certificates, dual certificates, or certificates containing both composite public keys and composite signatures.
+A deployment will typically adopt one of three models, PQC-only certificates, dual certificates, or composite certificates.

 The choice depends on several factors, including: